 It will work in unison with whatever blog editor you use on your site.

-Ginger will underline any passive verb phrase in your text.
+Ginger will check for passive and underline each phrase in your text.
 Then you can re-write them in the active form.

 With the browser extension, you can correct your writing anytime you are writing online.

 But one of the bonus features of Ginger is the sentence checker that uses contextual spelling correction.

 It will mark your spelling errors based on the context of your sentence.
 It will find mistakes, including bare and bear, too, and many other common homonyms.